pn141/Flask_playground/README.md

 # installation instructions
  **Note**: Flask_playground has been written using **Python 3.7**, make sure you have Python 3.7 or above installed before proceeding with these instructions.

  **Linux note** The first installation step will create directory "Flask_playground" and all its content.
-You might have to add the 'Execute' permission to the "Flask-playground" directory or use 'sudo' to execute some of the commands below.
-To add Execute permission, use the following command: ```chmod u +x /path/to/Flask-playground```
+You might have to add the 'Execute' permission to the "Flask_playground" directory or use 'sudo' to execute some of the commands below.
+To add Execute permission, use the following command: ```chmod u +x /path/to/Flask_playground```

    1. Clone or download "Flask_playground"